Solutions Three key trends in model portfolios

 When meeting with financial professionals, we’re frequently asked what we’ve changed or adjusted in our model portfolios and why.
 These questions usually relate to what’s happening in the markets and economy today or our expectations for the next few months.
 We believe a disciplined, long-term approach to investing is foundational for success in all market regimes.
 In fact, research has shown that 92% of portfolio performance variation is driven by strategic asset allocation decisions.1 That’s why we devote significant resources to forecasting long-term capital market assumptions and asset class behaviors over the complete business cycle.

 We also believe that tactical views can be used to take advantage of shorter-term opportunities within a cycle.
 Our model portfolios blend a strategic asset allocation approach with tactical adjustments based on what we think the market will do over the shorter term.
 We frequently analyze various leading economic indicators and market sentiment across the globe to identify prevailing economic regimes that can inform our asset allocation decisions within a business cycle.
-Our tactical asset allocation macro framework is shown below.
+View our tactical asset allocation macro framework.

 2. Rise in multi-manager model portfolios